mem48/geocompr/main.md

 This means that spatial data analysis is no longer the preserve of those who can afford expensive programs, and the hardware to run them.
 Anyone can now download high performance spatial libraries on their computer.
 However, despite the growth of geospatial software that is *open source*, much of it remains *inaccessible*, in a form that is scriptable and therefore easily reproducible and 'computational'.
-Open source Geographic Information Systems (GIS) such as QGIS (see [qgis.org](http://qgis.org/en/site/)) have greatly reduced the 'barrier to entry', but the emphasis of such programs on a Graphical User Interface (GUI) can discourage reproducibility and an emphasis on the code that the Geocomputational approach requires, as discussed in Chapter 13.
+Open source Geographic Information Systems (GIS) such as QGIS (see [qgis.org](http://qgis.org/en/site/)) have greatly reduced the 'barrier to entry', but the emphasis of such programs on a Graphical User Interface (GUI) can discourage reproducibility and an emphasis on the code that the Geocomputational approach requires, as discussed in Chapter 13. <!--\@ref(gis) --><!-- REF NEEDS TO BE FIXED IN FUTURE-->

 A major aim of this book is to make geographic data analysis more accessible as part of a reproducible workflow.
 R is a flexible language that allows access to many spatial software libraries (see section \@ref(why-geocomputation-with-r)).